DarkEnergyProcessor/livesim2_async/README.md

 Live Simulator: 2 (`DEPLS2`) is a Love Live!
 School Idol Festival Live Show Simulator written in Lua.

-LOVE2D v0.10.1 or later is required to run this live simulator.
+It is currently LL!SIF live simulator that supports variety of different beatmap formats.

 How to run
 ==========